Zamindars of Bihar: Relations with the British

+The goal behind the establishment of the revenue farms in Bengal and Bihar was to obtain the highest possible share of the net produce and then fix it for all time under the Permanent Settlement.
+The colonial authority began to require the zamindars in place, including those who were established as landowners for all time, to make a regular, ongoing payment.

 Social condition in Zamindari areas

 The Permanent Settlement act by the British East India Company did not significantly alter the landholding patterns in Bihar, leaving Rajputs and Bhumihars as the major Zamindars.
 It curtailed some of their powers, but also took away the customary occupancy rights of the peasantry.

 The British rule enabled Rajputs to continue their dominance by cementing their entitlements related to land and tax collection.
 Exercise of coercive power by the dominant castes over the vulnerable landless labourers took various forms such as forced labour, higher rents, lower wages, social restrictions, evictions and sexual harassment.
-Rape of women from lower caste by Rajput and Bhumihar landowners was common in the Shahabad district, particularly in couple of villages of Bhojpur (modern name for Shahabad district), where sexual desire of the upper-castes was satisfied through arrogant and unrestricted access to the modesty of women belonging to Chamar and Musahar caste.
-Emerging organizations of middle peasant castes like Triveni Sangh and Kisan Sabhas took up the issues of exploitation, with the Naxal threat also acting as a check.
+Rape of women from lower caste by Rajput and Bhumihar landowners was common in the Shahabad district, particularly in a couple of villages of Bhojpur (modern name for Shahabad district), where sexual desire of the upper-castes was satisfied through arrogant and unrestricted access to the modesty of women belonging to Chamar and Musahar caste.
+Emerging organisations of middle peasant castes like Triveni Sangh and Kisan Sabhas took up the issues of exploitation, with the Naxal threat also acting as a check.

 Abolition and decline in political presence of Zamindars

 Following independence in 1947, there was large-scale support in Bihar for the abolition of zamindari especially among peasants, agricultural labourers and the urban middle-class who stood to gain the most from this.
 This culminated in a large-scale movement in support of abolition led by lower-castes.
 The Bhumihar zamindars realised that abolition was going to occur and planned for abolition to be on their terms.
 However, the Rajput-Kayastha zamindars strongly resisted this.

 Eventually, the Bihar Abolition of Zamindaris Act was passed in 1949.
+"The abolition of the zamindari system had a profound impact on the social landscape.
+Many upper-caste zamindars, who had long held power and privilege, were stripped of their land and influence.
+Meanwhile, descendants of Kayastha zamindars, who had historically wielded significant local influence, adapted to the new political landscape by engaging in local panchayat politics.
+This shift allowed them to maintain their influence and shape the destiny of their communities, fostering a new era of grassroots leadership and social change."